How Do I Use Minimum Values in Planning Analytics Workspace (PAW)?

 Read More

-Using Default Views in IBM Planning Analytics
+How Do I Use Default Views in IBM Planning Analytics?

 IBM defines a cube as “…the basic container for data…” and a cube view as “…the definition of how a cube’s dimensions are arranged…”.
 Planning Analytics cubes can each have multiple views defined and typically, each cube will have specific views designed to assist with common reporting needs.
 Common Views In addition to defining various…